CCRI-Cyberknights/stemday_2025_takehome/challenges/16_HexHunting/README.md

 🧠 Challenge 16: Hex Flag Hunter
 =================================

-Liber8 hackers left behind a suspicious binary file: `hex_flag.bin`.
+CryptKeeper hackers left behind a suspicious binary file: `hex_flag.bin`.
 It’s too small to be a real program, but something about it feels… hidden.

 🎯 **Your Mission:**